 Removing a membership which is suspended

-When the Board decides to remove a suspended membership, it may decide by a simple majority of its voting members who are present or represented at the meeting, to bring a membership removal request to the General Assembly.
+When the Board wishes to remove a suspended member, it may decide by a simple majority of its voting members who are present or represented at the meeting, to bring a membership removal request to the General Assembly.

 If the General Assembly decides to dismiss the membership removal process, the suspension shall cease.
 The Board may take another suspension decision only on a new ground.

-If the membership is suspended because of outstanding fees, and the General Assembly decide to dismiss the membership removal process, the suspension shall remain until the fees, as well as any other cost, including legal costs, borne by the Association as a result of the delay have not been fully paid to the Association.
+If the membership is suspended because of outstanding fees, and the General Assembly decides to dismiss the membership removal process, the suspension shall remain until the fees, as well as any other cost, including legal costs, borne by the Association as a result of the delay have not been fully paid to the Association.

 Procedure for the removal of a membership